cranndarach/git-tutorial/glossary.md

 ### `git push -u origin master`

 Push the branch "master" to the remote "origin", and set "origin/master" to track the local "master".

 ### `git push`

-Push to the default location (probably `origin/branch-name`).
+Push to the default remote (probably `origin/branch-name`).

 ### `git pull`